The Bugs

 She looked me over.
 I was in a tank top, oversized pants and had not showered.
 I could not move due to the leash restraint wound around my legs.
 Togo thought I was a sled, and was trying to pull me.
 Paco was in the crook of my arm, hanging by his head, only, as I only had one arm-the other hand was holding the leashes.
 I smiled at my nice neighbor who was standing barefoot with her mail in her hand, looking quite concerned.

-She blinked again, I assume to clear either her head or the shit show in front of her.
+She blinked again, I assume to clear either her head or to refocus the shit show in front of her.
 "Where is your cousin?"

 I replied at full volume, yelling over the sound of three dogs snarking at each other as they simultaneously would around my legs, and shifting Paco in the crook of my arm, "She went to lunch because I said I could handle this."